The Co-operative Bank: Controversies

-On 17 November 2013, Labour Party advisor and the former Co-operative Bank Chairman, Rev. Paul Flowers, was caught buying crack cocaine and methamphetamine.
-The former Labour councillor served as the Bank's chairman from April 2010 until June 2013 and it was under his chairmanship that in March 2013 the bank reported losses of £600 million.
-In May, Moody's downgraded its credit rating by six notches to junk (Ba3) and the chief executive Barry Tootell resigned.
+On 17 November 2013, Labour Party advisor and the former Co-operative Bank chairman, Rev. Paul Flowers, was caught buying crack cocaine and methamphetamine.
+The former Labour councillor served as the Bank's chairman from April 2010 until June 2013 and it was under his chairmanship that in March 2013 the bank reported losses of £600 million; in May 2013, Moody's had downgraded its credit rating by six notches to junk (Ba3) and the chief executive Barry Tootell resigned.
 Flowers was suspended by both the Labour Party and the Methodist Church.
 On 19 November it was discovered that Flowers had previously resigned as a Labour Party Councillor for Bradford Council after "inappropriate" content was discovered on his computer.

-On 19 November 2013, the group's Chairman Len Wardle, who was leading the board when Flowers was appointed to his position, resigned "with immediate effect" because of the Flowers scandal.
+On 19 November 2013, the group's chairman Len Wardle, who was leading the board when Flowers was appointed to his position, resigned "with immediate effect" because of the Flowers scandal.

-In June 2021, the Bank said that from then on customers would not be allowed to make online payments unless they owned a mobile phone and also gave the number to the bank: "To use your card online, you will now need to have a UK mobile number registered with us."